brannt/summarize_everything/README.md

 ```

 ## Telegram bot
-An integration with a basic Telegram bot using long-polling si included.
+An integration with a basic Telegram bot using long-polling is included.
 You can send URLs and articles to the bot.
 To run the bot, install the package locally
 and run
 ```